LIVESTREAMING: EC holds ‘Let the Citizens Know’ press briefing

 The Electoral Commission of Ghana (EC) will this morning at 10:00 am hold a press briefing to provide an update on the ongoing new voter registration exercise.

-The briefing, which will be the second edition of the “Let the Citizens Know” initiative, is expected to provide information to concerned stakeholders and the general public on the EC's operations.
+The briefing, which is dubbed the “Let the Citizens Know” initiative, is expected to provide information to concerned stakeholders and the general public on the EC's operations.

-EC chairperson, Jean Mensa, and her executives will speak on various concerns, successes, and challenges that have plagued the registration exercise so far.
+EC chairperson, Jean Mensa, and her executives will speak on the latest registration figures, successes and challenges that have plagued the registration exercise so far.

-One of the priority areas expected to be touched on will be the deployment of EC officials to various Senior High Schools (SHS) institutions to allow applicants to register.

-Other matters to be addressed will be on the adherence to COVID-19 safety protocols, double registration practices and the adoption of the queue management system at centres.
+Other matters to be addressed will be on the adherence to COVID-19 safety protocols, double registration practices and among others.

+The Commission last Friday, July 17 said it has so far captured over 7.2 million applicants in the ongoing voters registration exercise across the country.

+The compilation of a new voters register by the EC commenced on June 30, 2020, through to July 5, 2020, in the first phase of the exercise across the country.

 Send your news stories to and via WhatsApp on +233 55 2699 625.